5 Best 2 Person Kayaks In Australia (August 2026) Tested

 Should I get two single kayaks or one double kayak?

-Two single kayaks provide more flexibility when one person can't paddle and eliminate coordination frustrations.
+Two single kayaks provide more flexibility when one person cannot paddle and eliminate coordination frustrations entirely.
 Choose a tandem for cost savings, easier transport of one item, and keeping beginners close for instruction.
-Consider how often you'll paddle together versus separately.
+Consider how often you'll paddle together versus separately - couples with mismatched schedules often prefer two singles.

 Are inflatable kayaks worth it for two people?

 Inflatable kayaks excel for Australian recreational paddlers needing easy storage and transport.
-Modern materials handle our UV exposure well, and performance satisfies most casual users.
-They're worth it unless you need maximum performance or paddle very frequently.
+Modern UV-resistant PVC handles Australian sun exposure well, and performance satisfies most casual users.
+They're worth it unless you need maximum performance for regular coastal touring or paddling weekly in challenging conditions.

 What size kayak do I need for 2 people?

-Two-person kayaks typically measure 12-16 feet (3.6-4.8 meters) long and need 400-500 pound (180-230kg) weight capacity.
+Two-person kayaks typically measure 12-16 feet (3.6-4.8 metres) long with 180-230kg weight capacity.
 Longer kayaks track better but are harder to transport.
 Consider combined paddler weight plus 50kg for gear when selecting capacity.
+For couples where one partner is significantly heavier, prioritise higher weight capacity over length.

 Is a hard shell kayak better than an inflatable kayak?